uvarc/rc-learning/content/notes/matlab-parallel-programming/matlab-parallel-programming_2.md

 Real-world examples of such problems are parameter sweeps or Monte Carlo simulations.

-For example, lets say you have 5 tasks to be completed - If you run these in a FOR loop, they run serially one after the other - you wait for one to get done, then start the next iteration - However if they're all independent tasks with no dependencies or communication between individual iterations - you can distribute these tasks to the MATLAB workers we spoke about - multiple tasks can execute simultaneously  you'll maximize the utilization of the cores on your desktop machine and save up on a lot of time !
+For example, lets say you have 5 tasks to be completed - If you run these in a FOR loop, they run serially one after the other - you wait for one to get done, then start the next iteration - However if they're all independent tasks with no dependencies or communication between individual iterations - you can distribute these tasks to the MATLAB workers we spoke about - multiple tasks can execute simultaneously  you'll maximize the utilization of the cores on your desktop machine and save up on a lot of time!

-Requirements for parfor loops
+**Requirements for parfor loops:**
-Task independent
+- Task independent
-Order independent
+- Order independent

-Constraints on the loop body
+**Constraints on the loop body**
-Cannot “introduce” variables (e.g. load, etc.)
+- Cannot “introduce” variables (e.g. load, etc.)
-Cannot contain break or return statements
+- Cannot contain break or return statements
-Cannot contain another parfor loop
+- Cannot contain another parfor loop

 ## Explicit Parallelism: Independent Tasks or Iterations